 Market Etiquette and Tips

-If the stall you chose is crowded, memorize your place in line.
+If the stall you choose is crowded, memorize your place in line.
 There isn’t officially a formed line most of the times, but remember who was already there so you can easily see who came after you.
 The vendors will almost always do that for you, so you don’t have to worry too much.
-If you, inadvertently, cut in line, apologizing and waiting for your turn is enough to redeem yourself.
+If you inadvertently cut in line, apologizing and waiting for your turn is enough to redeem yourself.

 Don’t touch the merchandise without the vendor’s consent, especially fruits and vegetables that bruise up fast if every single potential client were to squeeze them for a ripeness check.
 No harm in pointing and asking if it’s ripe (está maduro?).
 The vendor will do the checking and the demonstration.